simoncozens/fonts-and-layout/opentype.md

 ### The `CFF` table

 Finally, let's look at the table which is of least interest to typography and layout software, although font designers seem to rather obsess over it: the actual glyph outlines themselves.
-The CFF table - as we mentioned above, for fonts using PostScript outlines - begins with a header before it launches into the outline definitions:
+The CFF table - as we mentioned above, for fonts using PostScript outlines - begins with a header before it launches into the outline definitions.
+This gives some :

 ```
   <CFF>